 The wildflower known as Desert Gold, (Geraea Canescens) likes to bloom on the alluvial fans and in the foothills of mountains, and Sand Verbena, (Abronia Villosa) likes to mix itself in among the Desert Gold, along the washes and in other sandy areas.

-There are many other varieties of wildflowers, but I’ll leave some of the fun of ID’ing them up to you!
+There are many other varieties of Death Valley flowers, but I’ll leave some of the fun of ID’ing them up to you!
 Reports have been coming in of 10+ varieties of flower all together in one place.
-There are two great websites to get more information on wildflowers, www.desertusa.com and the Death Valley Wildflower 2016 Update website.
-Good luck!
+There are two great websites to get more information on wildflowers, www.desertusa.com.

 Please Don’t Trample The Wildflowers!

-It seems like this is something I should not have to mention to folks.
-However, it is (unfortunately) very necessary.
 Whenever this type of breathtaking phenomenon occurs, National Park visitor numbers spike tremendously.
-Within the past two weeks, nearly every news publication on the West Coast has hyped up this Superbloom news!
+Nearly every news publication hypes up this super bloom news, brining in heavy crowds.
 If you can, try and visit on a weekday.

 While this is a great thing for the financial support of the NPS (National Park Service), it is also certainly going to put a significant burden of auto and foot traffic on the landscape itself.